 After the carbon, nitrogen is the most important macroelement, necessary for protein synthesis in all cells.
-Source of nitrogen greatly affects the production of bacterial cellulose by kombucha.
-Research has demonstrated that with yeast extract powder (freeze-dried) being-was the most suitable, both in shaking and static conditions while yeast extract, beef extract, tryptone, or peptone caused low level of bacterial cellulose production [15].
-It is very well known that yeasts, such as Saccharomyces cerevisiae, need nitrogen and phosphorus for their metabolic activity, beside carbon [38].
-The total nitrogen content was given in Table 3.
-The initial medium contained 370.22 mg/L of total nitrogen.
+The source of nitrogen greatly affects the production of bacterial cellulose by kombucha.
+Research has demonstrated that yeast extract powder (freeze-dried) was the most suitable, both in shaking and static conditions while yeast extract, beef extract, tryptone, or peptone caused low levels of bacterial cellulose production [15].
+It is very well known that yeasts, such as Saccharomyces cerevisiae, need nitrogen and phosphorus for their metabolic activity, besides carbon [38].
+The total nitrogen content is given in Table 3.
+The initial medium contained 370.2 mg/L of total nitrogen.

-Contrary to expectations, the total nitrogen content in fermentation mediums was inversely proportional to the total reducing sugars content, meaning that the dilution process caused the increase in the values.
-The addition of kombucha inoculum to fermentation mediums (day 0) showed no clear influence to nitrogen content, which remained the same for samples with 7% of initial sugars.
-For products with 5 and 3% of initial sugars the nitrogen values were lower than the ones measured in fermentation mediums and higher for samples with 5% of initial sugars.
-Values for day 0 products were in the range 106.68-144.33 mg/L. In consume day samples, the highest total nitrogen content showed samples with 7% of the initial total reducing sugars content, when the fermentation was performed at 30 and 20 °C, and it amounted 269.83 and 225.90 mg/L, respectively.
-At the 25 °C, the highest nitrogen content was measured for samples with 5% of initial total reducing sugars (288.65 mg/L).
+Contrary to expectations, the total nitrogen content in fermentation mediums was inversely proportional to the total reducing sugar content, meaning that the dilution process caused the increase in the values.
+The addition of kombucha inoculum to fermentation mediums (day 0) showed no clear influence on nitrogen content, which remained the same for samples with 7% of initial sugars.
+For products with 5 and 3% initial sugar, the nitrogen values were lower than the ones measured in fermentation mediums and higher for samples with 5% initial sugar.
+Values for day 0 products were in the range 106.68-144.33 mg/L. In consume day samples, the highest total nitrogen content showed samples with 7%